 Recent advances in reasoning LLMs have unlocked significant progress in solving complex tasks such as multi-hop question answering, tool use, and long-horizon planning~\cite{deepmind2025alphaevolve, guo2025deepseekr1, yang2025qwen3}.
 These capabilities are foundational for agentic AI systems, where AI agents can plan, act, and interact autonomously.
 As such systems move closer to real-world deployment, there is a growing demand to deploy strong reasoning LLMs at the edge (e.g., on AI PCs), where agentic systems can preserve data privacy, enable personalization, operate offline or with limited connectivity, and interact with local environments using high-level intelligence.
 However, edge hardware imposes severe memory limitations (e.g., a single consumer GPU with 8–24 GB VRAM), restricting deployment to edge LLMs ($\leq$ 7B) that cannot match the reasoning performance of large cloud models, limiting their effectiveness in complex tasks.
 As shown in~\figref{fig:scaling-left}, the memory capacity of consumer-grade GPUs restricts deployment to models like Qwen2.5-Math-1.5B, resulting in a significant gap in reasoning ability compared to large-scale cloud LLMs.

 Deploying strong reasoning LLMs on the edge is essential for realizing \textbf{democratized agentic AI}, where intelligent agents are decentralized and run directly on client-side devices for better privacy and local integration.
+Such guarantees are particularly critical in sensitive domains such as healthcare, autonomous driving, and defense, where on-device reasoning is essential for privacy, energy efficiency, or responsiveness~\cite{nissen2025medicine, saad2025intelligence}.
 To achieve this, Test-Time Scaling (TTS)~\cite{snell2024scaling, beeching2024scalingtesttimecompute} has recently emerged as a promising candidate to bridge the reasoning gap between small, edge-deployable LLMs and large cloud-based models.
 Instead of relying on scaling model parameters during training, TTS allocates additional compute during inference to improve generation and reasoning quality.
 Despite its great potential, deploying TTS naively on existing serving systems incurs significant latency overhead, making it impractical for real-time applications.
 As shown in ~\figref{fig:scaling-right}, using a baseline vLLM implementation to match the accuracy of a large cloud model results in 200 seconds of latency, nearly doubling the latency of large models on cloud infrastructure.
 To realize the vision of democratized agentic AI, there is an urgent need for an efficient, edge-ready serving infrastructure that makes TTS both performant and practical.